 “Rules?
 On the trading floor?
 One farmer delivers one contract of Sept beans—the squeeze is over.
 They’ll sell Sept and turn my trade profitable.”

 “If this rain keeps up, no farmer will enter his field until October.
-They’ll bid that price out of sight for the few Sept beans that remain.”
+They’ll bid that price out of sight for the few Sept beans left.”

-Zev knows he’s playing a dangerous game, selling the closest delivery month, Sept.
-He will have to buy them back no matter how high the price goes.
-And now he’s taken on more risk.
+Zev’s playing a dangerous game, selling the closest delivery month, Sept.
+He will have to buy itback no matter how high the price goes.
+And now he’s doubleled his risk selling more.
+They call it ‘dollar averaging.’
+His average selling price is higher, true.
+But he now has double the risk if it goes higher.

+And it could.

 He needed a different subject.
 “I’ve still got yesterday in my head.
-You attributed Vietnam to corruption and we are guessing corruption brought us the wild market we got today.
+You attributed Vietnam to corruption and we’re guessing corruption brought us the wild market we got today.
 Really?
 Different characters, same corruption?”

 “You’re right.
 We’re guessing.
 But yesterday’s rally in front of last night’s announcement ending the grain embargo?
 It’s a sure guess what’s happening.”